 About Jayne / CoyoteBroad

-Welcome to my blog, where I provide commentary and announcements about news and resources related to nonprofits, non-governmental organizations (ngos), communications, community engagement, volunteerism, aid & development, management and women’s empowerment.
+Welcome to my professional blog, where I provide advice, commentary, news and announcements related to nonprofits, non-governmental organizations (ngos), communications, community engagement, volunteerism, aid & development, management and women’s empowerment.

 I’m an internationally-recognized trainer, researcher and consultant.
 My work is focused on communicationsvolunteer involvement, community engagement, and management for nonprofits, NGOs, and government initiatives.
 I’m considered a pioneer regarding the research, promotion and practice of virtual volunteering, including virtual teams, microvolunteering and crowdsourcing, and I’m a veteran manager of various local and international initiatives.
 Here’s the full story about me.